 The National Institutes of Health define sleep apnea as a common disorder in which there are one or more pauses in breathing or shallow breaths during sleep.
 These breathing pauses can last from a few seconds to minutes.
 They may occur 30 times or more an hour.
 Typically, normal breathing then starts again, sometimes with a loud snort or choking sound.
 This results in daytime sleepiness and can lead to severe health complications per NIH such as:

 - Increased risk of high blood pressure, heart attack, stroke, obesity, and diabetes

 - Increased risk of, or worsen, heart failure

 - Increased chance of having work-related or driving accidents

-Dr. Grande has received training for identifying, diagnosing and treating this life threatening condition and Grande Dental Care has a website devoted to information about sleep apnea, its symptoms, dangers, diagnosis and treatment.
+We are trained in screening to assess for risk of having the condition and once diagnosed by a medical sleep specialist Grande Dental Care can provide intraoral appliances to maintain the airway open during sleep.
+Grande Dental Care has a website devoted to information about sleep apnea, its symptoms, dangers, diagnosis, and treatment.
 There is an online test you can take to find out if you might have sleep apnea.